mbprado/macfw/COMPATIBILITY.md

 - configured input/output and mixer/control state was restored as expected after reconnect;
 - no macfw-specific functional regression was observed compared with Monterey, Ventura or Sonoma.

 Logic Pro on this Sequoia installation was noticeably more resource-demanding on the older test MacBook.
-This was observed as host/application resource pressure rather than a macfw transport or FW410 compatibility failure.
+This was observed as host/application resource pressure rather than a macfw transport or FW410 and FW1814 compatibility failure.
 Better-performing Intel hardware may provide a more comfortable DAW workload, but broader machine testing is still needed before making performance claims.

 With this test, macfw has real-hardware validation across Monterey, Ventura, Sonoma and Sequoia on Intel Macs.